EU seeks limited upgrade of Palestinians' U.N. status

 Palestinians fear more trouble in the days leading up to September 23, when Abbas plans to take the step which amounts to an attempt to gain U.N. recognition of a state on land occupied by Israel in a 1967 war and to which many settlers stake a biblical claim.

-(Additional reporting by Jeffrey Heller in Jerusalem, Tom Perry in Ramallah and Patrick Worsnip at the United Nations; Editing by Luke Baker and John O'Callaghan)
+(Additional reporting by Jeffrey Heller in Jerusalem, Tom Perry in Ramallah, Arshad Mohammed in San Francisco and Patrick Worsnip at the United Nations; editing by Luke Baker, John O'Callaghan, and Jackie Frank)